 Buy it: Amazon.com; Price: $88.02

-You'll also get instant heart rate monitoring feedback: This Fitbit will alert you if you're in the fat-burning, cardio or peak heart rate zones, which can help you better optimize your workouts for your own personal goals in the moment.
+You'll also get instant feedback: This Fitbit alerts you if you're in the fat-burning, cardio or peak heart rate zones, which can help you better optimize your workouts for your own personal goals in the moment.

-The heart rate monitor on the G-SHOCK is particularly interesting because the watch uses heart rate and speed to calculate a VO2 max value, which is a metric of your cardio capacity.
-Knowing that number can help you train to increase your stamina over time.
+The monitor on the G-SHOCK is particularly interesting because the watch uses heart rate and speed to calculate your VO2 max, a measure of your cardio capacity.
+Using that number, you can train to improve your stamina over time.

 Buy it: Gshock.com; Price: $399.99

 5. Best Headphones: Jabra Elite Sport